xdvio/ripple-lib-java/ripple-core/src/main/java/com/ripple/core/types/shamap/README.md

 Takeaways
 ---------

-* A `hash` keys the nodestore
+* A `hash` keys the NodeStore
 * An `index` is a path to an item in a ShaMap
 * For communication purposes
-  - Always use `hash` when referring to a key for the nodestore
+  - Always use `hash` when referring to a key for the NodeStore
   - Always use `index` when referring to a key for a ShaMap

 Links